Stone Cold Steve Austin: Hollywood Blonds; Stud Stable (1992–1993)

+United States Champion; departure (1993–1995)

-With Pillman still injured, Austin joined Colonel Robert Parker's Stud Stable.
-After Pillman returned, the team was broken up when Austin turned on him, a decision Austin describes as a "mystery".
-Austin defeated Pillman in a singles match at Clash of the Champions XXV.
-At Starrcade, Austin defeated Dustin Rhodes 2–0 in a two-out-of-three-falls match to win the United States championship.
-Austin lost the championship to Ricky Steamboat and was scheduled to face him in a rematch at Fall Brawl; Steamboat was though unable to wrestle due to a legitimate back injury and Austin was awarded the championship by forfeit.
+At Starrcade in December 1993, Austin defeated Dustin Rhodes 2–0 in a two-out-of-three-falls match to win the WCW United States Championship.
+At Clash of the Champions XXVIII in August 1994, Austin lost the Championship to Ricky Steamboat.
+He was scheduled to face Steamboat in a rematch at Fall Brawl '94: War Games in September 1994; however, Steamboat was unable to wrestle due to a legitimate back injury and Austin was awarded the championship by forfeit.
 His second reign with the championship ended just five minutes later when he lost to Steamboat's replacement, Jim Duggan, in a match that lasted 35 seconds.
-Austin unsuccessfully challenged Duggan for the championship at both Halloween Havoc and Clash of the Champions XXIX.
+Austin unsuccessfully challenged Duggan for the championship at both Halloween Havoc in October 1994 and Clash of the Champions XXIX in November 1994.
 The influence of Hulk Hogan and the Hulkamania era was beginning to take hold in WCW, with vice president Eric Bischoff saying this was likely the reason Austin lost to Duggan, who had been a popular figure during that period of time.
 Around this time, Austin pitched a storyline idea to Bischoff in which it would be revealed that Austin was a family member of Hogan.
 The proposal was quickly turned down on account of Bischoff's belief that Hogan would not work with somebody such as Austin, who was not a proven name.

-After returning from a knee injury in early 1995, Austin took part in a tournament for the vacant United States championship, defeating Duggan via countout in the first round but losing to Randy Savage in the quarter-final.
-In June 1995, Austin was fired by Bischoff after suffering a triceps injury while wrestling on a Japanese tour—Bischoff and WCW did not see Austin as a marketable wrestler.
-Additionally, Bischoff thought Austin was hard to work with.
+Following Clash of the Champions XXIX, Austin was inactive while rehabilitating a knee injury, returning in February 1995.
+In April 1995, Austin took part in a tournament for the vacant United States Championship, defeating Jim Duggan via countout in the first round but losing to Randy Savage in the quarter-final.
+He wrestled what would be his final match with WCW on May 21, 1995, defeating Eddie Jackie in a bout that aired on WCW Main Event.
+In late May and June 1995, Austin again appeared with New Japan Pro-Wrestling as part of its "Fighting Spirit Legend" series, primarily teaming with Arn Anderson and Ron Simmons.
+At the "Super Power Group Declaration VI" event in the Nippon Budokan in Tokyo, Austin, Anderson, and Mike Enos lost to J-J-Jacks (Akira Nogami and Takayuki Iizuka) and Junji Hirata in a six-man tag team match.

+During the NJPW tour, Austin suffered a torn triceps.
+While rehabilitating, Austin was fired by WCW President Eric Bischoff on September 15, 1995.
+Bischoff did not see Austin as a marketable wrestler, and additionally thought Austin was hard to work with.